 We will deposit all of the net proceeds that we receive from this offering as a distribution reserve in a separate account.
 The deposited amount will be invested in U.S. treasury securities maturing as to principal and interest at such times and in such amounts as will be sufficient to pay the \$0.425 initial quarterly distribution per common unit for all common units, as well as related distributions to our general partner, through the distribution made in respect of the quarter ending June 30, 2009.
 Any net proceeds that we receive in excess of the amount necessary to fund the distribution reserve will be distributed to the selling unitholder, and any shortfall in that amount will be contributed to us by the selling unitholder.
-In the event that we issue additional common units prior to June 30, 2009, we will use a portion of the net proceeds from such issuance to increase the distribution for such additional common units and related general partner inform their date of issuance through the distribution made in respect of the quarter ending.
-We may distribute amounts in the distribution reserve to Cheniere Holdings prior to August 15, 2009 if our general partner, with the concurrence of the conflicts committee of the conflicts committee of its board of directors, determines that amounts in the distribution reserve to Cheniere Holdings prior to August 15, 2009 if our general partner, with the concurrence of the conflicts committee of its board of directors, determines that such reserves are not required to provide for distributions on all of our common units and general partner units for any quarter ending on or prior to June 30, 2009.
-If we generate cash from operations during the period from the closing of this offering to June 30, 2009, we will make quarterly distributions for our common units from such cash is insufficient to make the full quarterly distribution, from amounts in the distribution reserve.
+In the event that we issue additional common units prior to June 30, 2009, we will use a portion of the net proceeds from such issuance to increase the distribution for such additional common units and related general partner units from their date of issuance through the distribution made in respect of the quarter ending June 30, 2009 will be distributed to Cheniere ending June 30, 2009.
+Any amount remaining in the distribution reserve after the distribution made in respect of the quarter ending June 30, 2009 will be distributed to Cheniere Holdings.
+We may distribute amounts in the distribution reserve to Cheniere Holdings prior to such time if our general partner, with the concurrence of the conflicts common units and general partner units for any quarter ending of or common units and generate cash from operations during the period form the closing of this offering to June 30, 2009, we will make quarterly distributions for our common units form such additional common units and related general partner to such time if our general partner, with the concurrence of the conflicts committee of its board of directors, determines is required to Cheniere Holdings prior to such time if our general partner, with the concurrence of the conflicts committee of its board of directors, determines that